formkiq/formkiq-client-sdk-python/docs/CaseManagementApi.md

 Get nigo in a case

-Returns a Nigo in Case; ONLY available with FormKiQ Enterprise
+Returns a Nigo in Case; available as an Add-On Module

 ### Example